UPDATED May 2026

 It is easy to start feeling overwhelmed.
 It all comes back to loving what you do with a passion.
 You will get past the challenges.

-Set up yourself as an entity.
+Set yourself up as an entity.

 In the USA, you apply for an EIN and must register as an LLC or S-Corp.
-Some research is required on your part where you live.
+Some research is required on your part on where you live.
 Every state has a different set of rules.
 I do not recommend your entity as a personal proprietor.

 Taxes